 International Award-Winning American artist Karen Mosbacher is an abstract expressionist painter, known for the synesthetic qualities in her work.
 Growing up surrounded by the sounds of classical and jazz piano, and pursuing studies in classical dance and visual art, she developed an early dedication to personal creativity.

-> Before I Was Me has been acclaimed by Chicago Artist, Helen Dannelly, as museum worthy.
-Ms. Mosbacher began this body of work for herself, however quickly realizing it is for anyone who has been abused, criticized, or controlled so that they cannot be who they truly and deeply are.
+Before I Was Me has been acclaimed by Chicago Artist, Helen Dannelly, as museum worthy.
+Ms. Mosbacher began this body of work for herself, however quickly realizing it is for anyone who has been abused, criticized, or controlled so that they cannot be who they truly, beautifully, and deeply are.

 Beginning in 2018, the body of work, All.That.Jazz. was welcomed by her galleries in Lyon, France.
 All.That.Jazz. exemplifies her resonance with rhythm and color.
 She is also is collaborating with musician Jacob Clewell, classical and contemporary violist, and The Ezra Duo (Toronto, Canada), Jacob Clewell and Sasha Built-Ito, on Paint : Music, Rhythm & Improv, and The Alchemy of Gesture projects of painted synesthetic representations of selected classical and new music works.

 Karen’s earlier projects included the Welcome Home series, and a series entitled The Enchanted Land, both depicting synesthetic visions of scenes and observations from Karen’s return to Santa Fe after spending two years in Atlanta.
 While in Atlanta, she was honored by a mentorship and residency with a well-known southern abstract expressionist, Clara Blalock, a student of Philip Guston.
 Ms. Mosbacher was awarded an extended residency in Orquevaux, France in 2019.